I’m a Dietitian as a lot of you know. I do have a passion for spreading a healthy message and helping others achieve their goals.

 – You can however, reduce the carbs, especially refined sugars (found in fizzy drinks, sweets, chocolate, cakes and biscuits) down a bit.
 I’m not saying cut carbs out completely, as they provide beneficial fibre and some B Vitamins but if you are not particularly active you can have less.
 Have a lovely chicken salad for lunch or an omelette and try and snack on nuts and seeds.
 Another tip is to half your usual portion of rice or pasta and bulk up with veggies.

-- Watch the booze.
-If any of you are like me, rat arsed on 2 glasses of wine it may not be a problem but alcohol is a depressant and the next day effects can affect your motivation for fitness and you are likely to eat a tonne of crap.
+– Watch the booze.
+If any of you are like me, drunk on 2 glasses of wine it may not be a problem but alcohol is a depressant and the next day effects can affect your motivation for fitness and you are likely to pick your food less wisely.
 Alcohol causes your blood sugars to drop and dehydrates you.
-In my job, I see people who are tee total and then I see others who drink a hell of a lot.
+In my job, I see people who are tee total and then I see others who drink a lot.
 It can become a habit easily.
 Track your intake with a drinking app and try and cut down a bit.
 Less calories is also a bonus for your weight too.

 – Take care of your mind.
 This is so important If you feel low, anxious or depressed this will have a massive affect on your body (as so many of you lovely readers will have experienced).
 You may sleep less, lose your motivation for activity, either overeat or under eat.
 If you feel like you are not coping there are loads of self help books and clips on YouTube, including mindful meditation and mindfulness.
 You may want to try this or go and have a chat with your GP first.

 – Caring for your feet is really important, especially if you on them a lot; a busy parent or as part of your job.
 It is important to look after the skin on your feet, to keep them clean and dry.
 You should try and moisturise and file any hard skin off with a pumice.
 It is also really important to wear the right shoes, like comfortable quality sneakers.